f1nal3/Juniorgram/Docs/New models explained.md

     };
 ```

-There *RepositoryType* was a class, which was directly inherited base class and also this class implemented filling logic.
+There *RepositoryType* must be a class, which was directly inheriting base class and also implementing filling logic.
-However, it didn't work well with other project stuff that's why I decided to reject it and think about simpler solution.
+However, it didn't work well with other project stuff that's why I decided to reject it and think about less sophisticated solution.
-I moved filling logic to another class 'ModelFiller'.
+I moved filling logic to another class called 'ModelFiller'.
 I wanted to create it polymorphic, but I faced the same issue - I have to know two template params at different moments of time.
-It can be easily solved if it may be possible to create template pure virtual method which will be overrided in derived, but c++ doesn't allow it.
+It can be easily solved if it may be possible to create template pure virtual method which will be overrided in derived, but C++ doesn't allow it.
-So, I just put this stuff into one class named PGFiller(which includes filling logic with return type from pqxx library) and made this class as a field of abstract class of PG Repository.
+So, I've just put this stuff into one class named PGFiller(which includes filling logic with return type from pqxx library) and made this class as a field of the base abstract class of the PG Repository.
-Like it was made to PGQuery (PG query builder).
+Like it was made to PGQuery.